Compare

 Can I use both Vivino and Cellared?+

 Yes, and many serious collectors do.
-Vivino for label scanning at restaurants and discovery research; Cellared for managing the bottles already in your cellar.
+Vivino for its 60-million-rating discovery database and marketplace; Cellared for managing and getting the most from the bottles you already own, Wine Lens included.
 They solve different problems and do not conflict.

 Does Cellared have a wine database I can search?+